hifly81/kafka-examples/README.md

 CREATE USER orders WITH PASSWORD 'orders';
 GRANT ALL PRIVILEGES ON DATABASE orders to orders;
 ```
-Modify property spring.datasource.url inside the file application.properties with you postgres host and port.
+Modify property spring.datasource.url inside the file application.properties with your postgres host and port.

-Run the shipment service: (create the Shipment when Order is READY)
+Run the shipment service: (aggregates kafka event and creates the Shipment when an Order is READY)
 ```
 cd order-sample/shipment-service
 mvn clean compile && mvn exec:java -Dexec.mainClass="com.redhat.kafka.shipment.ShipmentApplication"